Likoma & Chizumulu Island Travel Guide Facts, History, Things to do, Accommodation, and getting there

 11 Things to do in Likoma Island

-Chilling on the beach and bathing in the clear waters of Lake Malawi are definitely the most popular activities on Likoma, but there are quite some things to do and see on the island.
+Chilling on the beach and bathing in the clear waters of Lake Malawi are definitely the most popular activities on Likoma, but there are quite a few things to do and see on the island.

-The most popular manmade attraction is certainly the St. Peters Cathedral, one of the biggest churches in Malawi – looks a bit out of place on such a tiny island.
+The most popular manmade attraction is undoubtedly St. Peter’s Cathedral, one of the biggest churches in Malawi – it looks a bit out of place on such a tiny island.

-You’re welcome to join in the vibrant service on Sunday morning, interesting even if you are not a believer.
+You’re welcome to join the vibrant service on Sunday morning; it’s interesting even if you are not a believer.
 The cathedral is less than 500m inland (and uphill) from the ferry terminal.

 Hiking on Likoma Island

-The whole Likoma island is a hiking trail, the island is small and there are almost no cars (two or three in the whole island).
+The whole of Likoma Island is a hiking trail; the island is small, and there are almost no cars (only 2 or 3 on the whole island).

-Starting from Mango Drift, it’s about 45 minutes to the nearby tiny village and beach, nice to see some local fishing lifestyle.
+Starting from Mango Drift, it’s about 45 minutes to the nearby tiny village and beach, where it’s nice to see the local fishing lifestyle.

-It’s impossible to get lost in Likoma, just get your boots on (beware of snakes) and start hiking this beautiful landscape.
-Going all around the island will take you a long full day.
+It’s impossible to get lost in Likoma, get your boots on (beware of snakes), and start hiking this beautiful landscape.
+Going all around the island will take you a long, full day.

 How to get to Likoma Island (and Chizumulu)

-The MV Ilala goes all around the lake, the whole duration of the trip from Monkey Bay, and return.
+The MV Ilala goes all around the lake, the whole duration of the trip from Monkey Bay, and returns.

-On its northbound journey, the ferry leaves Nkhotakota on Saturday at 4 am, arriving on the island at 10:30 am, and in Chizumulu at 18:30 (long stop in Likoma).
+On its northbound journey, the ferry leaves Nkhotakota on Saturday at 4 am, arriving on the island at 10:30 am and in Chizumulu at 18:30 (with a long stop in Likoma).
 It leaves for Nkhata Bay at 17:00, passing by Chizumulu and getting to Nkhata Bay at around midnight.

-From Nkata Bay, (southbound journey) the Ilala leaves at 1:30 am, arriving on Chizumulu at 4:30 and on Likoma at 9 am.
-From Likoma to Nkhota Kota the departure is around 3 pm.
+From Nkata Bay (southbound), the Ilala departs at 1:30 am, arriving on Chizumulu at 4:30 and on Likoma at 9 am.
+From Likoma to Nkhota Kota, the departure is around 3 pm.

 !
 Important!
-Most of the places where the Ilala stops have no jetty, that includes Likoma and Chizumulu.
+Most of the places where the Ilala stops have no jetty, which includes Likoma and Chizumulu.
 Folks and stuff are moved pretty acrobatically from the ferry to smaller boats.

 You’ll have to climb down on a boat and then wade the last few meters to the beach.
 People are ready to help those who need it, so don’t worry too much.